huggingface/optimum-habana/examples/speech-recognition/README.md

 On a single HPU, this script should run in *ca.* 1 hour 20 minutes and yield a CTC loss of **0.39** and word error rate of **0.35**.

+> If your data has a sampling rate which is different from the one of the data the model was trained on, this script will raise an error.
+> Resampling with the `datasets` library is not supported on HPUs yet.

 ### Multi-GPU CTC

 The following command shows how to fine-tune [Wav2Vec2](https://huggingface.co/transformers/main/model_doc/wav2vec2.html) on [Librispeech](https://huggingface.co/datasets/librispeech_asr) using 8 HPUs.